cics-nd/structured-gpflow/README.md

 ## Installation ##

 First, install GPflow.
-Note: this repo is designed to work with [this fork](https://github.com/sdatkinson/GPflow).
+(Note: this repo is designed to work with [this fork](https://github.com/sdatkinson/GPflow).)

-Next, simply `python setup.py install` as usual.
+Then, simply `python setup.py install` as usual.

 ## Models ##